zsparal/api-documentation/source/orders/handling-discounts.rst

 2-for-1 type promotions
 -----------------------
-You may want to offer 2-for-1 type promotions, or other promotions where the customer gets a certain percentage off if they buy multiple units of the same produc of the same product.
+You may want to offer 2-for-1 type promotions, or other promotions where the customer gets a certain percentage off if they buy multiple units of the same product.
 In such cases, your customer gets some part of the order line for free.

 You can do this using the ``discountAmount`` property on the ``lines`` array.